At Spring Common Academy we have a dedicated teacher and a TA who coordinate Sensory practice across the school.

 - providing specialist equipment such as ear defenders, chewing tubes, weighted blankets or specialist seating

 Sensory Integration (SI) is a form of therapy for people with ASC which comprises a range of different components including swinging, spinning and deep pressure.
 We are very fortunate at Spring Common in having a dedicated SI room, equipped with a ceiling-hung swing, spinning platform and appropriate padding.
-The room is timetabled for children who have personalised programmes that have been devised for them by Occupational Therapists.
+The room is timetabled for children who have personalised programmes that have been devised for them by the Sensory team.
 These programmes are kept in a folder in the SI room for easy access by staff providing individual support during each student’s therapy session.

 - constant fiddling in class